How to Prepare for the US F-1 Visa Interview

 Got your Letter of Acceptance?
 Before we dive in, let’s look at the three relevant visa categories:

-• F Student Visa: Reserved for students looking to study at a college or university in the US, or to study English at an English language institute
+• Student Visa (F-1): Reserved for students who will study at a high school, college, or university in the US, or study English at an English language institute.

-• J Exchange Visa: Awarded to students looking to participate in an exchange program at the high school or university level
+• Exchange Visa (J): Awarded to students who are participating in an exchange program at the high school or university level.

 An illustration of Washington, DC.